ullibniss/INNO-DevOps-and-Security/D&S_4th_lab_Fedorov_Alexey.md

 ![image](https://github.com/user-attachments/assets/ccf793cf-04c6-49b8-82eb-112d38218422)

-It is accessible, I will activate it to check how it works.
+It is accessible.
+I activated it to check how it works.

 ![image](https://github.com/user-attachments/assets/7a3858a7-5874-4af1-bb99-c5543806a74f)